Patriot (and Patriot Marksense Scanner)

 Equipment Type: Direct Recording Electronic (DRE)

-The UniLect Patriot is a multilingual electronic voting system on which the voter presses on-screen to indicate his/her preference.
-Election officials program ballot information at a central location, load election data into an “InfoPack” which is then inserted into a Precinct Control Unit (above right).
+The UniLect Patriot is a multilingual electronic voting system on which the voter presses on-screen to indicate their preference.
+Election officials program ballot information at a central location, load election data into an “InfoPack” which is then inserted into a Precinct Control Unit.
 Individual terminals are connected together into the PCU to receive ballot data.
-Patriot voting devices, include a standard punch card type voting booth that folds up into an attache case.
+Patriot voting devices, include a standard punch card type voting booth that folds up into an attached case.
 The Voter Unit may contain either a 10.4″ (diagonal measurement) black and white screen or a 15″ color screen with 256 available colors.
 One precinct control unit (PCU) per precinct (30 lbs.), has an election worker control panel covering all aspects of running the activities in the precinct, a printer which allows the printing of precinct results as soon as the polls close, a battery to assure proper operation when “wall” electricity becomes unavailable, an InfoPack which contains the brains of the ballot as well as final vote totals, and an internal modem for direct transfer of totals from a standard telephone in the precinct to the Patriot Central Station, in the election office.

 Voters make selections by pressing the box surrounding a candidate’s name, navigating through ballot pages by means of navigation buttons, review their ballots by means of a summary screen, and can go back and change selections before casting their final votes.
 Vote data is stored in redundant memory inside each terminal.
 After polls close, vote data is loaded back into the PCU and can then be transmitted via modem to a tabulation center.
 Alternatively, the InfoPack” (which store the vote data from all of the terminals at the polling place) can be removed from the PCU and taken to a tabulation center.